costrita/undisclosed-project/Discovery/HACCP/Kooklin.md

 5. AI classic chatbot (for recepies and whatnots)
 6. Hardware: tablete very secured for shocks and drops (solid and handy with silicone), brother printer which is bluetooth connected
 7. Quick-sync -> different app to connect their customer support to the tablette, in case the restaurant have inspections and they don't know how to use it.
-8. KookNotification -> different app to notify and monitor temperatures via sensors(basically a grafana dashboard with temps)
+8. KookContrôle -> different app to notify and monitor temperatures via sensors(basically a grafana dashboard with temps)